phpgoodness/phpgoodness.com/docs/pages/articles/how-to-write-a-php-extension-with-zig.md

 ---
 layout: modernphp:page
 parent: index
-title: How to Write a PHP Extension in Zig?
+title: How to Write a PHP Extension with Zig?
 description: >
     What if I told you that a language extension can bring many memory-safe parallel programming features?
 ---

-# How to Write a PHP Extension in Zig
+# How to Write a PHP Extension with Zig

 Written by:
 [Mateusz Charytoniuk](https://www.linkedin.com/in/mateusz-charytoniuk)